Battle Squadron: Reception

 In 1989, The Games Machine rated Battle Squadron as 87%.
-It stated while the premise sounds similar to other games, "what makes this game work is its ultra-fast playing speed.
+It stated that while the premise sounds similar to other games, "what makes this game work is its ultra-fast playing speed.
 And with multiple frames of animation for each onscreen sequence, it gives a believable feeling of really blowing up baddies and wiping out ground installations".
-It noted what puts this game ahead of other shooting games is "the rapid-fire animation, couple with effective sound and a long running music track containing the right amount of droning bass".
+It also noted that this game is ahead of other shooting games because of "the rapid-fire animation, coupled with effective sound and a long running music track containing the right amount of droning bass".

 The German edition of Retro Gamer, in a 2016 special on Amiga, highlighted that the 1989 version of "Battle Squadron was simply brilliantly made; sparkling clean graphics and exquisite playability ensured sophisticated action fun".